-The highly anticipated MUSIC PRESERVES FOUNDATION launched in Dana Point in time for the music festival season.
-The mission of the foundation is to inspire and educate the community through the preservation and presentation of music.
-The newly-formed foundation inspires appreciation for music by creating impactful music and arts programs at music festivals, in the schools and year-round in the city through curation and presentation of lectures, art exhibits, music performances, educational programs and cultural collaborations.
+The newly-launched MUSIC PRESERVES FOUNDATION in Dana Point has the mission to “inspire and educate the community through the preservation and presentation of music.”
+The brand new foundation generates an appreciation for music by creating music and arts programs at festivals, schools and in the city through preserving and presenting lectures, exhibits, performances, educational programs and cultural collaborations.

 Patti Compton, recent Public Relations Director for Omega Events and music history buff created the idea of building a music foundation in Dana Point to capture the magic of the music played at the festivals and transform it into year-round enrichment for the community.
 Compton is proud to be launching a foundation to broaden the reach of the music.
 “The foundation provides valuable music and arts education and cultural learning opportunities for local students and the community,” states Compton.
 “Music is about connection and there is a great opportunity to capture the allure of the music that flows through Dana Point and use it to create educational opportunities and forge greater connection and understanding through music.”

 Anthony Small, Dana Point Arts and Culture Commissioner, and local musician is co-founding the foundation with Compton.
 “Providing music education to the community and encouraging artists has been a passion of mine for years and I am excited by this opportunity to enrich the lives of the people of Dana Point and South Orange County on a larger scale,” insists Small.
 “Working with city officials and community members to bring this idea to fruition has been a great honor.
 The support for Music Preserves Foundation demonstrates the commitment to providing year-round cultural

 opportunities.”
 The strategic relationships developed with city officials, festival producers, musicians and other key players over the years by both Compton and Small serve as an important advantage when it comes to the launch of the foundation.